 The additional margin increase will be reflected in the Exposure margin field on the Kite funds page.
 This increased margin requirement on the expiry day is updated on Zerodha's margin calculator (WEB) and on the order window.

 Long/Buy option⁶ (Calls & Puts) positions.

-While you pay only a small premium of the contract value to buy stock options, post expiry this can lead you to take or give delivery of stocks worth the entire contract value.
-The risk of an option buyer defaulting goes up significantly, and hence exchanges start asking for physical delivery margins from 4 days before the expiry, which keeps increasing as the contract gets closer to expiry.
-This margin is a percentage of the exchange risk margins(VaR+ELM +Adhoc)⁵ as explained in the table below.
+When clients pay a small premium of the contract value to buy stock options, they may have to take or deliver stocks worth the entire contract value after the expiration date.
+The risk of an option buyer defaulting goes up significantly.
+Hence, exchanges start asking for physical delivery margins from 4 days before the expiry, which keeps increasing as the contract gets closer to expiry.
+This margin is a percentage of the exchange risk margins(VaR+ELM +Adhoc)⁵, as explained in the table below.
 These margins are only applicable for In the money (ITM) contracts.
 The delivery margin is also applied if an Out of the money (OTM) position becomes ITM.
 The delivery margin will reflect on the funds page on Kite.

 Our margin policy

 |45% of VaR + ELM +Adhoc margins

 |25% of the contract value

 Holding positions without the exchange stipulated physical delivery margin (including long options) can lead to margin penalties.³